-Books are a great resource to get started in algorithmic trading.
+Algorithmic trading books are a great resource to learn algo trading.
 You will find many good books written on different algorithmic trading topics by some well-known authors.
-As an example, to hone your knowledge in derivatives, the “Options, Futures, and Derivatives” book authored by John C. Hull is considered a very good read for beginners.
+As an example, to hone your knowledge of derivatives, the “Options, Futures, and Derivatives” book authored by John C. Hull is considered a very good read for beginners.
 For algorithmic trading, one can read the “Algorithmic Trading: Winning Strategies and Their Rationale” book by Dr. Ernest Chan.

-In addition to the books, beginners can follow various blogs on algorithmic trading; watch YouTube videos, catch trading podcasts (e.g. Chat with Traders), attend online webinars (list of webinars hosted by QuantInsti), or get registered on platforms like quantopian to learn to code.
+In addition to the algorithmic trading books, beginners can follow various blogs on algorithmic trading; watch YouTube videos, catch trading podcasts (e.g. Chat with Traders), attend online webinars (list of webinars hosted by QuantInsti), or get registered on platforms like Quantiacs and Quantopian to learn to code.
 One can also register for the free courses that are available on various online learning portals like Coursera, Udemy, Udacity, edX, & Open Intro.

 Learn from Professionals/Experts/Market Practitioners

-Keeping in mind the need for an online program for working professionals, we at QuantInsti™, offer a comprehensive hands-on course called Executive Programme in Algorithmic Trading (EPAT™).
+Keeping in mind the need for an online program for working professionals, we at QuantInsti®, offer a comprehensive hands-on course called Executive Programme in Algorithmic Trading (EPAT™).
 The salient features of the course are listed in the table below.
-The objective of the course is to make students market ready upon successful completion of the course work.
-For those who want to learn high-frequency trading, there are limited dedicated resources to do the same.
+The objective of the course is to make students market ready upon successful completion of the coursework.

 It is often seen that students who would like to get placed in high-frequency trading firms or in quantitative roles, go for MFE programs.
-Most of the MFE programs give a very good overview of mathematical concepts including Calculus, PDE, pricing models.
-For learning quantitative trading, what is also required is the implementation of these skills/theories on actual market data under simulated environment.
+Most of the MFE programs give a very good overview of mathematical concepts including Calculus, PDE and Pricing Models.
+For learning quantitative trading, what is also required is the implementation of these skills/theories on actual market data under a simulated environment.
 It is always better to get trained by practitioners and traders themselves if the aim is to go out there and make some money!
 However, if you would like to pursue research in these fields, then taking a more academic path is recommended.

 Once you get placed in an algorithmic trading firm, you are expected to apply and implement your algorithmic trading knowledge in real markets for your firm.
 As a new recruit, you are also expected to have knowledge of other processes as well, which are part of your workflow chain.